plaid/plaid-postman/README.md

 ## Getting started

 > Don't feel like reading?
 Want your information in video format instead?
-Check out our [Plaid and Postman in Three Minutes](https://www.youtube.com/watch?v=f4NhgHpp5aA) video tutorial.
+Check out our [Plaid and Postman in Three Minutes](https://www.youtube.com/watch?v=f4NhgHpp5aA) video tutorial, or for a more detailed walkthrough of the Postman Collection, see [Plaid and Postman full tutorial](https://www.youtube.com/watch?v=dJds8Qc7we).

 Follow these steps to quickly get started with the [Plaid API](https://plaid.com/docs):